Complete Verilog implementation of a 2D/ 3D graphics processor capable of OpenGL and D3D w/ full test suite Read more

 Your name on the list of backers in the specification.Estimated delivery:

 A USB key with the source code when released.
-The delivery date will depend on whether this is part of an early access or not.Estimated delivery:Ships within the US only
+The delivery date will depend on whether this is part of an early access or not.Estimated delivery:Only ships to: United States

 - (45 days)